 JOPLIN, Mo. - RELEASE FROM MISSOURI SOUTHERN ATHLETICS:

-The Missouri Southern football team will start the 2019 season under new leadership as Head Coach Jeff Sims and the Lions play host to the University of Nebraska-Kearney on Thursday evening.
-Kickoff from Fred G. Hughes Stadium inside the Robert W. Plaster Sports Complex is slated for 6 pm.
+The Missouri Southern football team be back in action this Saturday as the Lions play host to No. 7 Northwest Missouri State.
+Kickoff from Fred G. Hughes Stadium is slated for 6 pm.

 Kick-Off: 6:00 pm, CT